 Shannon and Weaver Model Example: 1

-For example, Jon calls his friend (Jony) through the smartphone to meet on Monday.
+For example, Jon calls his friend (Jony) to meet on Monday through the smartphone.
 Children are screaming around Jony; therefore, he cannot hear what Jon says.

 Jon is a source of information that generates the message.
 The information source is Jon, also the sender of the message.
 Additionally, the smartphone is a channel that converts the message(voice) into a sound wave signal to transmit from the sender(Jon) to the receiver(Jony).
 Children screaming sound is the noise that bars the communication process.
 Jony decodes the voice into a message, so he is the receiver and destination of the message.